psx-spx/psx-spx.github.io/docs/konamisystem573.md

 | `700B01`     | `700b01.22g`          | `a2421d0a494892c0e71003c96995ce8f945064dd` | Dancing Stage EuroMIX 2       |

 700A01 is the most common version.
-The only differences between the two known variants of it are minor code improvements.
+The only differences between the two known variants of it are minor code improvements in the shell, with the kernel being identical.
 There reportedly is a third variant that shipped on systems that came with the H8/3644 microcontroller unpopulated (presumably it would not check for it on startup), however no evidence of its existence has ever been found.
 Old versions of MAME also used to reference a ROM named `700_a01.22g`, but it seems to be the same as `700a01,gchgchmp.22g`.

-700B01, however, is an entirely different beast.
-It is split up into two separate executables, one in charge of performing the self-test and the other actually handling the boot sequence.
-The exact differences, other than the UI/font and some bugfixes in the tests, are currently unknown.
+700B01 shares the same kernel, but its shell is an entirely different beast.
+It is split up into two separate executables, one in charge of running self-tests and the other actually handling the boot sequence.
+The exact practical differences other than the UI/font and some bugfixes in the tests are currently unknown, but the 700B01 shell seems to be more advanced than the 700A01 one from a cursory glance at the code.

 ### Boot sequence